In this article, we compare and contrast the key differences between Microsoft Dynamics CRM and Salesforce.com.

-Click here to download our Free Excel CRM Comparison Tool.
+Click here to access and download our Free Excel CRM Comparison Tool.

 With this tool, you will be able to identify the key similarilites and differences between 9 of the top CRM systems, including Microsoft Dynamics CRM, Sage SalesLogix, GoldMine, Sage ACT!, Pivotal and more.